chnyda/taikungoclient/client/docs/BindUserGroupsToProjectGroupCommand.md

 HasProjectGroupName returns a boolean if a field has been set.

-### SetProjectGroupNameNil

-`func (o *BindUserGroupsToProjectGroupCommand) SetProjectGroupNameNil(b bool)`

- SetProjectGroupNameNil sets the value for ProjectGroupName to be an explicit nil

-### UnsetProjectGroupName
-`func (o *BindUserGroupsToProjectGroupCommand) UnsetProjectGroupName()`

-UnsetProjectGroupName ensures that no value is present for ProjectGroupName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)